geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " That envied honour oft bestow'd before;

-" But no ! the monarch, with a careless eye,
+" But no! the monarch, with a careless eye,

 " Just glanc'd upon the maid, and pass'd her by;